 Note: If zenon Web Server is not licensed, it starts in demo mode.
-The automatic start with the operating system does not happen in this case and the web server must be started manually via the user interface.
+Automatic start with the operating system does not happen in this case and the zenon Web Server must be started manually via the user interface.
 The session is automatically ended after 30 minutes.
 A maximum of 2 clients can connect to it.